edurbrito/bombardier-II/docs/README.md

 *For simplification purposes, not all the details about the classes were included in the diagram.*

 Mapping the pattern's roles to our classes, we have:
-* Model = [Model](../src/src/main/java/com/lpoo/g72/model/Model.java), containing all the game atomic [Elements](../src/src/main/java/com/lpoo/g72/model/element/Element.java), such as the [Helicopter](../src/src/main/java/com/lpoo/g72/model/element/Helicopter.java), the [Monsters](../src/src/main/java/com/lpoo/g72/model/element/Monster.java), and the missiles[Missile](../src/src/main/java/com/lpoo/g72/model/element/Missile.java) which also represent Models themselves.
+* Model = [Model](../src/main/java/com/lpoo/g72/model/Model.java), containing all the game atomic [Elements](../src/main/java/com/lpoo/g72/model/element/Element.java), such as the [Helicopter](../src/main/java/com/lpoo/g72/model/element/Helicopter.java), the [Monsters](../src/main/java/com/lpoo/g72/model/element/Monster.java), and the [Missiles](../src/main/java/com/lpoo/g72/model/element/Missile.java) which also represent Models themselves.

-* View = [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java), which contains two other Views:
+* View = [Gui](../src/main/java/com/lpoo/g72/gui/Gui.java), which contains two other View:
+  * [Scene](../src/main/java/com/lpoo/g72/gui/Scene.java), which has the ability to draw its buildings in the right way.
+This also contains:
-  * [VisualHelicopter](../src/src/main/java/com/lpoo/g72/gui/visualElement/VisualHelicopter.java), which is responsible for storing visual information about the Helicopter, such as the color and the form, and to draw it on the screen.
-It also contains two lists of [Views for the Missiles](../src/src/main/java/com/lpoo/g72/gui/visualElement/visualMissiles.java);
+    * [VisualHelicopter](../src/main/java/com/lpoo/g72/gui/visualElement/VisualHelicopter.java), which is responsible for storing visual information about the Helicopter, such as the color and the form, and to draw it on the screen.It also contains two lists of [Views for the Missiles](../src/main/java/com/lpoo/g72/gui/visualElement/visualMissiles.java);
-  * [Scene](../src/src/main/java/com/lpoo/g72/gui/Scene.java), which has the ability to draw its buildings in the right way.
-This also contains a list of [Views for the Monsters](../src/src/main/java/com/lpoo/g72/gui/visualElement/visualMonsters.java), because each Scene may have different ways of drawing them.
+    * A list of [Views for the Monsters](../src/main/java/com/lpoo/g72/gui/visualElement/visualMonsters), because each Scene may have different ways of drawing its monsters.

-* Controller = [Controller](../src/src/main/java/com/lpoo/g72/controller/Controller.java) is the main controller of the game, which connects the main View, [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java), and the main [Model](../src/src/main/java/com/lpoo/g72/model/Model.java).
-It gets the input from the user by calling Gui's `getKey()` function in `run()` and redirects it to subcontrollers, the [ElementControllers](../src/src/main/java/com/lpoo/g72/controller/ElementController.java), each one responsible for controlling the behavior of a game *Element* and its correspondent View, [VisualElement](../src/src/main/java/com/lpoo/g72/controller/VisualElement.java):
+* Controller = [Controller](../src/main/java/com/lpoo/g72/controller/Controller.java) is the main controller of the game, which connects the main View, [Gui](../src/main/java/com/lpoo/g72/gui/Gui.java), and the main [Model](../src/main/java/com/lpoo/g72/model/Model.java).
+It gets the input from the user by calling Gui's `getKey()` function in `run()` and redirects it to subcontrollers, the [ElementControllers](../src/main/java/com/lpoo/g72/controller/ElementController.java), each one responsible for controlling the behavior of a game *Element* and its correspondent View, *VisualElement*:
-  * [HelicopterController](../src/src/main/java/com/lpoo/g72/controller/HelicopterController.java), which decides the next movement of the Helicopter based on the key pressed by the user and also considering a time factor.
+  * [HelicopterController](../src/main/java/com/lpoo/g72/controller/HelicopterController.java), which decides the next movement of the Helicopter based on the key pressed by the user and also considering a time factor.
-  * [MonsterController](../src/src/main/java/com/lpoo/g72/controller/MonsterController.java), which controles the movement of a monster.
+  * [MonsterController](../src/main/java/com/lpoo/g72/controller/MonsterController.java), which controles the movement of a monster.
-When all controllers finish, the main controller orders the invoker to execute all the actions that were determined by each controller and orders the [Gui](../src/src/main/java/com/lpoo/g72/gui/Gui.java) to draw itself, redirecting the information about the Models to the View so it can draw them in the right position.
+When all controllers finish, the main controller orders the invoker to execute all the actions that were determined by each controller and orders the [Gui](../src/main/java/com/lpoo/g72/gui/Gui.java) to draw itself, redirecting the information about the Models to the View so it can draw them in the right position.
+  * [CollisionController](../src/main/java/com/lpoo/g72/controller/HelicopterController.java), which deals with the collisions.
+  * [HighscoreController](../src/main/java/com/lpoo/g72/controller/HighscoreController.java), which contains all the functions that are related to the high scores.

 ##### Consequences